 - Arrange mail redirection.
 This is a good one and doesn’t usually cost too much.

-- Check the power voltage of your new country, and if it’s different from your own, draw up a list of electronic devices and appliances, check which ones are dual voltage and arrange to sell/get rid of the rest
+- Check the power voltage in Germany, and if it’s different from your own, draw up a list of electronic devices and appliances, check which ones are dual voltage and arrange to sell/get rid of the rest

 - Cancel all subscriptions, gym memberships, phone plans, and utilities – you don’t want to be paying for things that you aren’t using anymore!